My child tried out last year, does he/she have to try out again this year?

 What will my child need to bring to practice?

-When is Opening Day, and what is will be involved?
+When is Opening Day, and what will be involved?

 End of April/Early May.
-There will be a parade from LA Bell to SPLL.
+There will be a parade from LA Bell parking lot West of Waverly down Woodlawn to League Lane.
 We will have opening ceremonies, first pitch, singing of the national anthem, and then games will start that day.
-Tee Ball usually will start the Monday after Opening Ceremonies.

 How many players are on a Little League team?

-Tee ball is no more than 10.
+Tee ball aims for no more than 10.
 Every other division depends on numbers, but it is safe to say, 10 to 13 players a team.

 Where are games played?
 Do we have to travel?

 Baseball and Tee Ball games will be played at the State Park Field complex.
-Minor A and Major Baseball may travel to other leagues once during the season for the Taber and Connors tournament.
+Minor A and Major Baseball may travel to other leagues during the season for interleague play and the Taber and Connors tournament.

 Does each player play every game?